 Why should the Baha'i Faith be trusted?

 Because you will determine through your own spiritual investigation whether or not Bahá’u’lláh is who He says He is and if the Baha'i Faith lives up to its claims.
-Up to today the Baha'i Faith has been about: (1) service to God and (2) service to humanity.
+The Baha'i Faith is about: (1) service to God and (2) service to humanity.
 One of the principles of the Faith is the independent investigation of truth.
 Since there are no clergy in the Faith each Baha'i is responsible his or her own spiritual path and giving assistance to others who are on their own spiritual path.
-We use the writings of the Báb, Bahá’u’lláh, 'Abdu'l-Baha, Shoghi Effendi and the House of Justice to guide us.
+We use the writings of the Báb, Bahá’u’lláh, 'Abdu'l-Baha, Shoghi Effendi and the Universal House of Justice to guide us.
 You may launch your own investigation.

 It's up to you.
 The Baha'is are ready to assist you.